Factbox: Sandusky sex abuse charges, penalties

-The child sex abuse trial of former Penn State assistant football coach Jerry Sandusky is under way in Centre County Court of Common Pleas in Bellefonte, Pennsylvania.
+The child sex abuse trial of former Penn State assistant football coach Jerry Sandusky begins on Tuesday with jury selection in Centre County Court of Common Pleas in Bellefonte, Pennsylvania.

 - 11 counts of involuntary deviate sexual intercourse, a first-degree felony.